New Medical Leadership at SUNY Downstate

 Oct 14, 2011

-New medical leadership has been elected at SUNY Downstate Medical Center’s University
+New medical leadership has been elected at SUNY Downstate Health Sciences University’s

-Hospital of Brooklyn (UHB).
-M. William Atallah, MD, has been elected president of
+University Hospital at Downstate (UHD).
+M. William Atallah, MD, has been elected president

 treasurer.
 Dr. Atallah and Dr. Masi represent the medical staff at all three University

-Hospital locations: Central Brooklyn, UHB at Long Island College Hospital (LICH),
+Hospital locations: Central Brooklyn, UHD at Long Island College Hospital (LICH),

 and SUNY Downstate at Bay Ridge.